More Than a Woman (Aaliyah song): Background

-The accompanying music video for "More Than a Woman" was directed by Dave Meyers and was filmed in Los Angeles in August 2001, before the video shoot for "Rock the Boat".
+The accompanying music video for "More Than a Woman" was directed by Dave Meyers and was filmed in Los Angeles in early August 2001, before the video shoot for "Rock the Boat".
+While, choreography for the video was orchestrated by Fatima Robinson.
 Meyers was chosen as the director for the video when Aaliyah met him through Damon Dash.
 According to Meyers, "She was with Damon Dash, her boyfriend I think, or at least they were friendly.
 Damon was hiring me for a lot of Jay Z's videos.
 I think that might've been the way I got into that job.
 I don't remember exactly.
 I just remember Damon telling me I better make his girlfriend look good [laughs]".

 After getting to know one another, Meyers became familiar with Aaliyah's artistic side.
 He explained: "I was really impressed with how balanced she was on her whole deal and really had a great understanding of all sides of the artistic equation.
 She was pulling tears out of magazines and sharing those with me, it was a little bit more of how she wanted to present herself and I built the world around her with the motorcycle and the lights and the dance".
 The budget for the video was high, which made Myers nervous because "he wanted everything to go as planned, including the light show for the video".
 Aaliyah, who got the budget approved for the video, also wanted to make sure the light show was included; Myers recalled Aaliyah saying "No, I want to do this right" when speaking about the budget.